volueinsight/volue-insight-timeseries/README.md

 * Use [zoneinfo](https://docs.python.org/3/library/zoneinfo.html), not pytz for handling time zone information

 ### Example of migrating an existing script
-Assume you want to migrate the script below
+Assume you want to migrate the script below.
+It is a very simple script to highlight things that are changing, not a recommended way to write production code.

 ```python
 # python 3.9.8